CPD for Construction Professionals

 A wide range of activities can contribute to your CPD, however it is not about the quantity of the activities but the quality of the reflections linked to recent learning activities.
 It is the professional’s role to recognise needs and opportunities both inside and outside the workplace and to take advantage of learning experiences to developing their own CPD programme.

 This article begins to outline Continuing Professional Development as a Construction professional in the UK, the governing bodies for the industry, as well as the key benefits of CPD.
-For more information about becoming a CPD training provider, please contact our team to discuss in more detail.
-Alternatively please visit the CPD Industry Hubs for more CPD articles, courses and events relevant to your Continuing Professional Development.
+Please visit the CPD Industry Hubs for more CPD articles, courses and events relevant to your Continuing Professional Development.

 Related Articles